AsgardCms/Documentation/getting-started/installation.md

 - Clone the [AsgardCMS repository](https://github.com/AsgardCms/Platform) manually *(That link will give you a 404 if you don't have access to the beta.)*
 - Install your prefered user package, either Sentinel or Sentry,
-	- Sentry (default already installed):
+	- Sentry (default already installed),
-		- add `"cartalyst/sentry": "dev-feature/laravel-5",`
-		- Add the Service Provider and aliases
 	- Sentinel :
 		- add `"cartalyst/sentinel": "dev-feature/laravel-5"`
 		- Add the Service Provider and aliases